 Basically, it felt like that would be an added unnecessary step, when people could just listen to me speak instead (and in which case, I wouldn’t have to deal with the visual presentation aspect).
 So audio recordings made the most sense.

+And, of course, it’s totally free.
 You get a backstage peek behind the curtain of my journey as an indie author without paying a penny!

-Sample previews of the audio recordings…
+Sample preview of the episodes…

 Introduction (about the indie author podcast):